I'm currently a research scientist at Adobe. I received my Ph.D. from the Cornell Computer Science

 this approach can be made asymptotically faster, which in practice reduces computation

-time by two orders of magnitude, and allows the use of previously-infeasible resolutions.
+time by two orders of magnitude, and allows the use of previously-infeasible

 We achieve this by showing that the probability gradient can be com- puted in linear